NickTikhonov/morsel/README.md

 Morsel is a Python & Java library that generates sampling strategies for parameterised 2D space.
 This library currently supports several methods of sampling quadralateral shapes defined by x and y coordinates, including:

 - random sampling: generating N random points inside a quad
-- stratified systematic sampling: generating an N by N grid inside the quad and returning the centerpoint of each strum
+- stratified systematic sampling: generating an N by N grid inside the quad and returning the centerpoint of each stratum
 - stratified random sampling: generating an N by N grid inside the quad and selecting M random points inside each stratum

 In addition to generating samples, Morsel contains tools that can be used to generate an efficient path that visits every sample point.